juji-io/dtlvnative/README.md

 Provides pre-built native dependencies for [Datalevin](https://github.com/juji-io/datalevin) database.
-This is done by packaging the compiled static or shared C libraries and header files in JAR files.
+This is done by packaging the compiled shared C libraries and JavaCPP library files in the platform specific JAR files.

-Three types of libraries are built here.

-1. Static libraries.
-These are used in GraalVM native image version of Datalevin and are built using the musl tool chain.

-2. Shared libraries built on native platforms.
-These are built using native tool chains of the respective platform due to good availability of these platforms on free public CI/CD platforms.
-These are under directory `*-shared`.

-3. Cross compiled shared libraries.
-These are built using zig build tool.
-These are under directory matching zig target names.
-Right now, only windows shared library is built this way.
+The following two shared libraries are included as resources in the JAR:

+* `dtlv `shared library wraps LMDB library, and implements comparator, iterators and samplers.
+* `jniDTLV` shared library includes helpers for JavaCPP to wrap dtlv using JNI.

+The following platforms are currently supported:

+* macosx-arm64
+* macosx-x86_64
+* linux-arm64
+* linux-x86_64
+* windows-x86-64

 ## License

-Copyright © 2021-2024 Juji, Inc.
+Copyright © 2021-2025 Juji, Inc.

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at